 4.)
 This is not a tip but these red velvet crinkle cookies taste amazing with a cold glass of milk! 😀

-These Red Velvet Crinkle Cookies are perfectly crispy on the outside but chewy on the inside.
-The perfect cookies for the holidays or even Valentine's Day!
+These Red Velvet Crinkle Cookies are crispy on the outside, and chewy on the inside.

 - 1 box Red Velvet Cake mix